savoirfairelinux/jami-client-qt/INSTALL.md

 ```

 > **SDK and Toolset** Note:
-> Jami can be build with more rencents Windows SDK and Toolset than the ones specified in the table above.
-However, if your have another version than SDK 10.0.16299.0 and/or Toolset v142 installed, you need to identify it according to the example below.
+> Jami can be build with more recent Windows SDK and Toolset than the ones specified in the table above.
+However, if your have another version than SDK 10.0.18362.0 and/or Toolset v142 installed, you need to identify it according to the example below.
+For the SDK, you still need to have the required version in addition to the one you chose.

 ```bash
     python build.py --install --sdk <your-sdk-version> --toolset <your-toolset-version>